chriskrycho/v4.chriskrycho.com/2014/in-the-day-that-you-eat-of-it.txt

 Date: 2014-03-05 14:00
 Category: theology
 Tags: M. Div., SEBTS
-Description: God told Adam that if he ate of the tree of the knowledge of good and evil he would die on that day.
+Summary: God told Adam that if he ate of the tree of the knowledge of good and evil he would die on that day.
 Since Adam did not physically die that day, God must have made a mistake, lied, changed his mind—or been speaking of something other than physical death.
 Template: formats/class

 When God placed Adam in the Garden of Eden, he told him he could eat freely of